Neoliberal Party

-The Neoliberal Party (Partido Neo-Liberal - PALI) is a Nicaraguan neoliberal right-wing political party that split from the Independent Liberal Party (PLI) in 1985.
-PALI received legal status on appeal in 1989.
-In 2006, PLIUN was part of the Constitutionalist Liberal Party electoral alliance in the 2006 general election.
+The Neoliberal Party (Partido Neo-Liberal - PALI) is a Nicaraguan neoliberal right-wing political party that split from the Independent Liberal Party (PLI) in 1986.
+After being initially rejected, PALI received legal status after appealing in 1989.
+PALI participated in several alliances across multiple elections, such as is in the 1990 general election as part of UNO, in the 1996 general election as part of the Alianza Liberal, in the 2006 general election as part of the Constitutionalist Liberal Party (PLC) alliance, and in the 2008 municipal elections as part of another liberal alliance.